-Most of these types of responses all come from frustration.
+Most of these types of responses come from frustration.
 The key is for you and your associates to always remain in control of customer engagement.

 No matter the demeanor of the parent or the behavior of the kids when they first come in, doing these three things will help you get ahead of any bratty behavior and make sales to parents:

 1. Engage.
 When you greet every shopper who comes in with an open heart and try to make a connection with not only the parents but the kids, you proactively keep the child from being bored, as most of the items in your store aren’t going to appeal to them.

 If you have the inclination and ability to wait on the parent while engaging the child, ask them questions about things they like.

-The key is in planning ahead for how to deal with children, training your employees exactly how to ask for permission from a parent, and where to have pieces of bubble wrap.
-Don't let employees get frustrated and then try to deal with kids; that never works and costs you loyal customers.
+The key is planning how to deal with children, training your employees exactly how to ask for permission from a parent, and where to have pieces of bubble wrap.
+Don't let employees get frustrated and try to deal with kids; that never works and costs you loyal customers.

 I've heard of retailers giving children small helium balloons which has the bonus of letting you know where they are in your store, but needing helium and fetching balloons off your ceiling can be more of a distraction to your existing customers than the children.

 Jenn Sullivan said it best, “If we don’t want families shopping online from the safety of their homes to avoid stink eyes and such - then we better figure out how to embrace all our customers.”

 Will this three-part method work for all kids?
 Of course not.

 But unless you give thought now to how you want parents to feel when they come into your store, your associates, more often than not, can give off an unwelcoming attitude and a feeling at the start that they will receive bad customer service which could give your store, your street, and even your town a bad reputation when it comes to parents with children.